Two routes, one name

 - High passes reach 3,100-3,300 m — acclimatization days are worth building in.

 - Hut bookings are mandatory for most nights in July-August.
+The SAC online booking system covers most huts on the route.

 - The Haute Route shares its starting town (Chamonix) with the TMB.
 UTMB race week (August 24-30) affects Chamonix logistics but not the Haute Route stages beyond the first day.